 Buried snow slowly (decades to millennia) transforms into ice in the up to 120 m thick firn layer30,31.
 The firn layer acts as a low-pass filter between short-term atmospheric variability in snowfall (replenishing firn pore space) and melt (destroying it), and thus acts to modulate the response of the ice sheet to atmospheric forcing.
+Refreezing is also critical because this caps the firn and increases runoff.
 Over the GrIS, for example, firn layer saturation translates into the expansion of the runoff zone which can ultimately lead to accelerated mass loss.
 These quasi-irreversible changes in the firn layer provide a useful baseline for helping to distinguish ice-sheet weather from climate.

 Oceanic forcing

-Ocean forcing drives ice-sheet mass loss by melting marine-terminating glaciers and ice shelves (Figure 2).
+Oceanic forcing drives ice-sheet mass loss by melting marine-terminating glaciers and ice shelves (Figure 2).
 In Greenland, most of the glaciers that reach the coast terminate into fjords as cliff-like vertical ice fronts.
 There, submarine melting is regulated by turbulent fluxes that transport oceanic heat toward the ice front.
 These turbulent fluxes are controlled by the ocean temperatures in the fjords and plumes that develop adjacent to the ice front32.
-Relatively high oceanic temperatures are associated with inflow of Atlantic waters into the fjords at depth33, while plumes originate from subglacial melt-water discharge that is ultimately driven by surface melting (which, in turn, is closely linked to atmospheric forcing32).
-Submarine melting can also cause the indirect retreat of marine-terminating glaciers by enhancing iceberg discharge34-36.
-Collectively, ocean forcing has been implicated in the multidecadal retreat and thinning of tens of coastal glaciers around Greenland since at least the early 1990s, as well as decadal oscillations in their frontal position and thickness32,37.
+Relatively high oceanic temperatures are associated with inflow of Atlantic waters into the fjords at depth33, while plumes originate from subglacial melt-water discharge that is ultimately driven by surface melting and subsequent runoff (which, in turn, is closely linked to atmospheric forcing32).
+Submarine melting might also cause the indirect retreat of marine-terminating glaciers by enhancing iceberg discharge34-36.
+Collectively, oceanic forcing has been implicated in the multidecadal retreat and thinning of tens of coastal glaciers around Greenland since at least the early 1990s, as well as decadal oscillations in their frontal position and thickness32,37.

 Unlike the GrIS, approximately 75% of the AIS’ periphery is surrounded by floating ice shelves38.
-Since the beginning of routine satellite observations in the early 1990s, most of the multidecadal mass loss of the AIS has occurred in regions exhibiting strong basal melting, retreat, and thinning of ice shelves23,39-41, implicating ocean forcing as a key driver.
+Since the beginning of routine satellite observations in the early 1990s, most of the multidecadal mass loss of the AIS has occurred in regions exhibiting strong basal melting, retreat, and thinning of ice shelves23,39-41, implicating oceanic forcing as a key driver.
 Interannual to multi-decadal acceleration, thinning and retreat of Antarctic outlet glaciers42–44 has been observed where warm waters from the depths of the Southern Ocean can upwell and be channelized towards the base of ice shelves26,39,41-45.
 Similarly, warm ocean waters have been linked with the retreat of marine-terminating glaciers and ice shelves in the western Antarctic Peninsula since at least the 1990s46.
 The role of subglacial water discharge in ice-shelf basal melting remains poorly constrained, with some research suggesting it can increase basal melting near the grounding zone47,48.